Skip to content

 Table of Contents

-What Does The ‘Course Of Employment’ Mean?
+What Does the ‘Course of Employment’ Mean?

+For example, suppose a company contracts or employs you to develop software.
+Accordingly, your employer will likely own the IP in any software you create.
 However, suppose creating software is not part of your employment duties.
-If so, you may own the intellectual property rights providing you did not use company resources to create the intellectual property.
+If so, you may own the intellectual property rights provided you did not use company resources to develop the intellectual property.
 Another factor to consider is when you begin and end your work day.

-- your employment contract outlines your roles and responsibilities, and if so, whether creating IP (e.g. software or articles) falls under these roles and responsibilities; and
+• your employment contract outlines your roles and responsibilities, and if so, whether creating IP (e.g. software or articles) falls under these roles and responsibilities; and

-- your employer or any other staff member directed or contributed to creating the IP.
+• your employer or any other staff member directed or contributed to creating the IP.

 Your Employment Contract